 Instead, focus on your strength—that is, your spike—even at the expense of other aspects of your application.

-Are you a science geek?
-Then you need to show that you’re super strong in math and science; it’s OK to be weaker in English.
+Are you a science fanatic?
+Then you need to show that you're super strong in math and science; it's OK to be weaker in English.

-Are you a writer?
-Show that you have great talent and achievement in your writing—you don’t have to ace calculus.
+Are you a writer who can't stop crafting stories?
+Show that you have great talent and achievement in your writing—you don't have to ace calculus.

 Remember, no one cares that Tom Brady isn't a mathematician or that Mark Zuckerberg isn't a gymnast.